-No Missionary Volunteer Society will be a success which has for its main object merely the giving of programs.
-Every society (except the very small ones) should be divided into working bands.
+No Missionary Volunteer Society will be a success which has for its main object merely the giving of entertaining programs.
+Every society (except the very small ones) should be made up of working bands.
 Each band does a definite kind of missionary work, and in this way the society usually can do more thorough work in the community, and at the same time give each member a better training.
 In some societies the bands meet immediately following the program, while others arrange for an entirely different hour to carry on those lines of work.
+In order to tie in the work of the bands with the society meetings it would be well to provide time at the society meetings from Sabbath to Sabbath when the bands could make oral reports of their experiences in service.

-In churches where there are not enough young people to organize a society, a Missionary Volunteer band should be formed which will have a definite part in the missionary work of the church.
+A Missionary Volunteer Band.-In churches where there are not enough young people to organize a society, a Missionary Volunteer band should be formed which will have a definite part in the missionary work of the church.
 This will develop greater interest and initiative among the youth.

 Junior Missionary Volunteer Society.-The purpose of the Junior Missionary Volunteer Society is similar to that of the organization of the older youth,-to build character and develop in Christian service.
 Because of the fact that the Junior Society is often organized within the church school, its meetings are usually conducted at an hour set aside on Wednesday morning.
 Where there is no church school, the church should set an hour for the Junior Society meeting.
+Outlines for these meetings are provided in the Church Officers' Gazette.